Lukem121/Sprite-Sheet-Creator/README.md

 # Sprite Sheet Creator

 ### Download
-Click relese near top of page for latest download.
+Click release near top of page for latest download.

 ### How to use
 Run the program and click add images.
 These images will be added to the sprite sheet.
 When done click save image and select a save location.